On the hierarchical Bayesian modelling of frequency response functions: Background theory

 where $ A_{hj}^{(m)} $ is the residue for mode $ m $, defined as the product of the mass-normalised mode shapes at locations $ h $ and $ j $ ($ A_{hj}^{(m)} = \psi_{hm}\psi_{jm} $) \cite{wordennonlinearity}.
 The natural frequency associated with mode $ m $ is $ \omega_{nat,m} $, and the modal damping associated with mode $ m $ is $ \zeta_m $ \cite{wordennonlinearity}.
 The real and imaginary parts of the FRF can be computed independently, by multiplying Eq.\ (\ref{eq:modalFRF}) by its complex conjugate.
 This work considers FRFs from multiple domains (different structures in Case 1, and a single structure in Case 2 with data obtained at varying temperatures), with each domain indexed by $ k $.
 In each case, only one FRF is assigned to each domain, from a given measurement location (so, subscripts $ h $ and $ j $ can be neglected).
 Thus, the real and imaginary components of the FRF from the $k$th domain, given a vector of frequency inputs $ \boldsymbol{\omega}_{k} $, can be estimated via,

-Note that residues $ A_{m} $ are not indexed by $k$ in Eq.\ (\ref{eq:modalFRFreal}).
-For the models presented in the case studies below, mode shapes were shared among the population, to address identifiability concerns during sampling, and because mode shapes are often less sensitive to global variations compared to other modal parameters.
+Note that residues, $ A_{m} $, are not indexed by $k$ in Eq.\ (\ref{eq:modalFRFreal}).
+For the models presented in the case studies below, mode shapes were shared among the domains, to address identifiability concerns during sampling, and because mode shapes are often less sensitive to global variations compared to other modal parameters.

 The current work has focussed on the real part of the FRF, and Eq.\ (\ref{eq:modalFRFreal}) provided the mean of the likelihood function for the models developed.
-The residues, modal damping, and natural frequencies for each domain were then learnt as hyperparameters for the hierarchical model.
+The residues, modal damping, and natural frequencies for each domain were learnt as parameters for the hierarchical model, with distributions over these parameters learnt as hyperparameters.
 Learning the real part of the FRF was sufficient for demonstrating the proposed technology.
 However, the imaginary part could be learnt using the same methods, with Eq.\ (\ref{eq:modalFRFimag}) providing the likelihood function, or could be inferred (at least in part), by exploiting the causal relationship between the real and imaginary components of the FRF \cite{wordennonlinearity}.